-Passport holders of following the 45 countries can enjoy 72-hours visa-free Transit via Beijing Capital International Airport (PEK), Shanghai Pudong International Airport (PVG), Hongqiao International Airport (SHA), Guangzhou Baiyun Airport (CAN) Chengdu Shuangliu Airport (CTU), and Chongqing Jiangbei International Airport (CKG), Shenyang Taoxian International Airport (SHE) and Dalian International Airport (DLC), Xian Xianyang International Airport (XIY) and Guilin Liangjiang International Airport (KWL) and Kunming Changshui International Airport (KMG) and Hangzhou Xiaoshan International Airport (HGH):
+Passport holders of following the 51 countries can enjoy 72-hours visa-free Transit via Beijing Capital International Airport (PEK), Shanghai Pudong International Airport (PVG), Hongqiao International Airport (SHA), Guangzhou Baiyun Airport (CAN) Chengdu Shuangliu Airport (CTU), Chongqing Jiangbei International Airport (CKG), Shenyang Taoxian International Airport (SHE) and Dalian International Airport (DLC), Xian Xianyang International Airport (XIY) and Guilin Liangjiang International Airport (KWL) and Kunming Changshui International Airport (KMG) and Hangzhou Xiaoshan International Airport (HGH):

 Schengen Countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden.
 Switzerland

 Other European Countries: Albania,Bulgaria, Bosnia and Herzegovina, Cyprus, Croatia, Ireland, Macedonia, Republic of Montenegro, Romania, Russia, Serbia, UK, Ukraine

 Asia: Republic of Korea, Japan, Singapore, Brunei, UAE, Qatar